sltdhub/iso3166-2-api/README.md

 ------------
 This repo forms the front-end of the API created for the `iso3166-2` (https://github.com/amckenna41/iso3166-2) repository.
 The API returns a plethora of data fields for all countries in the ISO 3166-1 and ISO 3166-2 standards.
 Utilising the restcountries API (https://restcountries.com/) as well as the custom-built `iso3166-2` software that incorporates data from the ISO 3166-2.
 Built using the Python [Flask][flask] framework and hosted on the [Vercel][vercel] platform.

-`iso3166-2`(https://github.com/amckenna41/iso3166-2) is a lightweight custom-built Python wrapper for RestCountries API (https://restcountries.com/) which includes an abundance of information about all ISO3166 countries.
+`iso3166-2`(https://github.com/amckenna41/iso3166-2) is a lightweight custom-built Python wrapper for RestCountries API (https://restcountries.com/) which includes an abundance of information about all ISO 3166 countries.
 But this package also includes information about all countrys' ISO 3166-2 subdivision codes & names, which is absent from RestCountries.
 It is available via a Python software package; a demo is available [here][demo].

 The ISO 3166 standard by the ISO defines codes for the names of countries, dependent territories, special areas of geographical interest, consolidated into the ISO 3166-1 standard [[1]](#references), and their principal subdivisions (e.g., provinces, states, departments, regions), which comprise the ISO 3166-2 standard [[2]](#references).
 The ISO 3166-1 was first published in 1974 and currently comprises 249 countries, 193 of which are sovereign states that are members of the United Nations [[1]](#references).
 The ISO 3166-2 was first published in 1998 and as of 29 November 2022 there are 5,043 codes defined in it [[2]](#references).